 I quickly understood why people refer to Hamilton, Ontario as the hammer.
-I was in the city speaking at the Tim Hortons field in Hamilton and was very excited to see the turnout for a motivation debt speech, trying to get people motivated to be financially free.
+I was in the city speaking at the Tim Hortons field in Hamilton and was very excited to see the turnout for a motivational / debt-related speech, trying to get people motivated to be financially free.
 It wasn’t what I expected, I generally speak to big dreams and living the good life, but that being said the biggest discovery was a consumer proposal (versus what people assumed was bankruptcy – their only option).

 Wow – well good luck and I hope you’ve learned something you will never need!